Saketha4/Genome-Scale-Metabolic-Model-of-Yarrowia-Lipolytica/README.md

 * Beta-Alanine Metabolism

 Data Sources
-Tools and Databases: KEGG, BiGG Models, UNIPROT, PSORT, COBRA Toolbox and the Y. lipolytica genome from NCBI.
+Tools and Databases: KEGG, BiGG Models, UNIPROT, WoLF PSORT, COBRA Toolbox and the Y. lipolytica genome from NCBI.
 Literature: Key studies on Y. lipolytica metabolism and biochemistry.

 ### **Constraints and Assumptions** :